moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ## 👏 Communication

-The IDE Team communicates based on the following guidelines:
+The Remote Development Team communicates based on the following guidelines:

 1. Always prefer async communication over sync meetings.
 1. Don't shy away from arranging a [sync call](#-ad-hoc-sync-calls) when async is proving inefficient, however always record it to share with team members.